bem/bem-components/common.blocks/select/select.en.md

 Type: `String`.

-Specifies a unique name of the block.
+Specifies the unique name of the block.

 ```js
 {